Tower token Price Tops $0.0253 on Top Exchanges (TOWER)

-Tower token (CURRENCY:TOWER) traded flat against the US dollar during the one day period ending at 0:00 AM E.T. on January 25th.
-One Tower token coin can currently be bought for $0.0253 or 0.00000070 BTC on major exchanges.
-Tower token has a total market cap of $5.64 million and $407,149.00 worth of Tower token was traded on exchanges in the last 24 hours.
-Over the last week, Tower token has traded flat against the US dollar.
+Tower token (CURRENCY:TOWER) traded flat against the US dollar during the 1-day period ending at 21:00 PM Eastern on January 27th.
+In the last week, Tower token has traded flat against the US dollar.
+Tower token has a market capitalization of $5.64 million and approximately $407,149.00 worth of Tower token was traded on exchanges in the last 24 hours.
+One Tower token coin can now be purchased for $0.0253 or 0.00000070 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.